 - What do people believe about God and other supernatural beings/non-mortals? - Who are the core people considered central to a faith, sacred or historically most significant? - What is the spiritual nature of humans?
-Is there more than the corporeal form?

-- What are they? - What does worship look like?
+Is there more than the corporeal form? - Where are holy, sacred or central writings?
+What are they? - What does worship look like?
 What daily practices and rituals occur for believers? - How are key life events marked or celebrated? - How are parts of the year celebrated or commemorated? - What are the core beliefs about good, evil, suffering and how we should live? - How has religion been a factor in war: where, when and who?